7 Best Hey Calendar Alternatives in 2026

 What is the best Hey Calendar alternative for Apple?

-Fantastical is the best Apple-native Hey Calendar alternative — it's a thoughtfully designed, opinionated calendar app for Mac and iOS at $4.75/month billed annually.
+Fantastical is the best Apple-native Hey Calendar alternative.
+It's a thoughtfully designed, opinionated calendar app for Mac and iOS at $4.75/month billed annually.
 It connects to Google Calendar, Outlook, and iCloud so you can keep your existing calendar data.
 For AI scheduling intelligence on top of Apple and Google Calendar, alfred_ adds the email-to-calendar management layer that Fantastical doesn't provide.

 How does alfred_ compare to Hey Calendar?

 Hey Calendar is an early-stage product with strong design philosophy focused on the Hey email ecosystem. alfred_ is a production-ready AI executive assistant that works with Gmail and Outlook and adds AI scheduling intelligence on top: email triage, meeting prep, task extraction, daily briefings, and follow-up tracking.
-Where Hey Calendar shows your events alongside your Hey emails, alfred_ actively manages your schedule — handling scheduling requests, flagging conflicts, preparing you for meetings, and delivering a morning briefing with inbox and calendar combined.
+Where Hey Calendar shows your events alongside your Hey emails, alfred_ actively manages your schedule, handling scheduling requests, flagging conflicts, preparing you for meetings, and delivering a morning briefing with inbox and calendar combined.